ibbn4j/doctorai-ui/README.md

-# Welcome to Doctor.ai React Frontend
+# Welcome to Doctor.ai React Front-end

 This is the React front-end app for Doctor.ai, our proud submission to the SINGAPORE HEALTHCARE AI DATATHON AND EXPO 2021 (https://www.nus-datathon.com/).